Europe aims to empower businesses and people in a human-centred, sustainable and more prosperous digital future.

 • a structured, transparent and shared monitoring system based on the Digital Economy and Society Index (DESI) to measure progress towards each of the 2030 targets

-• an annual ‘Report on the state of the Digital Decade’ in which the Commission evaluates progress and provides recommendations for actions
+• an annual report in which the Commission evaluates progress and provides recommendations for actions.
+The first ‘Report on the state of the Digital Decade’ was published in September 2023

-• every two years, adjusted Digital decade strategic roadmaps in which the Member States outline adopted or planned actions to reach the 2030 targets
+• every two years, adjusted Digital decade strategic roadmaps in which the Member States outline adopted or planned actions to reach the 2030 targets.
+Member States shall present their first national strategic roadmaps by 9 October 2023

-• a mechanism to support the implementation of multi-country projects
+• a mechanism to support the implementation of multi-country projects, the European Digital Infrastructure Consortium

 Multi-country projects